IBM/SpectrumScaleAutomation/README.md

 # Storage services scripts

 In accordance to the operations the launcher script is invoked for, one of the following storage services scripts is executed.
+These scripts are located in this repository.

 ## [backup](backup.sh)